ai-boson/mcts/index.markdown

 2. **What will be the end game condition for your game?
 Compare it with the end game condition of our game.**
 3. **How will you get the legal actions in your game?
 Try getting the legal actions for the first move of our game.**

-If you like the tutorial please consider checking out game page of my first 3D game [Anti Gravity Race][3]

-If you have any questions or suggestions, feel free to contact us at bosonicstudios@gmail.com
+If you have any questions or suggestions, feel free to contact me at bosonicstudios@gmail.com

 [jekyll-talk]: https://play.google.com/store/apps/details?id=com.myComp.sudo
 [2]: https://play.google.com/store/apps/details?id=com.myComp.sudo